Bunyah

 Bunyah is located in the hinterland of the Manning Valley, with Taree — approximately 35 kilometres to the north-east — serving as the main service centre for the region.
 Residents enjoy a quiet, nature-immersed lifestyle surrounded by the forests and rural landscapes of the Mid North Coast.
 The area is within reach of the beautiful beaches and waterways of the Manning Valley region, including the Manning River and the coastline near Old Bar and Harrington.
 Bunyah suits those drawn to a secluded rural lifestyle with the services of Taree within reasonable driving distance.

-Bunyah falls under postcode 2429 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Oxley electorate.
+Bunyah falls under postcode 2429 and is governed by the Mid-Coast Council (Local Government Area).
+For federal elections, residents vote in the electorate of Lyne, while state elections fall under the Oxley electorate.

 📍 Location